jlan84/sql-assignment/readme.md

 ## Assignment

-The exercise for today is contained in the [individual.md](individual.md) and [pair.md](pair.md) files.
-You'll be using the interactive SQL shell from the console for most of your work.
+In the [exercise for today](assignment.md), you'll be using the interactive SQL shell from the console for most of your work.
 Once you have a satisfactory answer to a question, remember to copy your SQL query to a text file for safe keeping.
 You'll submit all your finished queries at the end of the day as a pull request.
 Remember: _Commit Early, Commit Often_

 ## Extra Credit: